andruum/andruum/README.md

-# Hi there, I'm Andre
+# Hi there, I'm Andrei

 I build AI-powered systems, tools, and workflows that turn messy data and repetitive work into reliable products.